zsofiasomlai/pbx-group-security/content/challenges/research/RE-TR-training.md

 ---
-title       : Training - Creation and Delivery key         : CP-TR skills      : Planning, Influencing, Knowledge Sharing difficulty  : medium area        : competency
+title       : Training - Creation and Delivery key         : RE-TR skills      : Planning, Influencing, Knowledge Sharing difficulty  : medium area        : research
 ---

 Provide details of training that you have delivered recently